georgemblack/config/notes/raspberry-pi.md

 ## Connecting

-Lumon Industries systems are only available on the home network.
-To connect:
+Lumon Industries systems are only available via Cloudflare Access for Infrastructure.
+When connected to a WARP client in the correct Zero Trust organization, connect by:

 ```
-ssh georgeblack@lumonindustries.local
+ssh georgeblack@192.168.4.189
 ```

 A local alias can connect quickly: